 Fix 1 – Update your graphics driver

 Roblox crash may indicate you’re using an outdated or corrupt graphics driver.
-To ensure a smooth gaming experience at all times, you should install the latest graphics driver.
-A driver update will not only fix your buggy gameplay but also boost the visual performance.
+To ensure a smooth gaming experience, you should install the latest graphics driver, which will not only fix your buggy gameplay but also boost the visual performance.

 Option 1 – Download and install the driver manually